 - 4. Members who meet State Fair requirements and are at least 8 years old (as of Sept.
-1, 2020) may be nominated to represent White County at the Illinois State Fair.
-A State Fair Ribbon will be put on the exhibit tags of those earning that honor. - 5.
+1, 2021) may be nominated to represent White County at the Illinois State Fair.
+A State Fair Ribbon will be put on the exhibit tags of those earning that honor.
+Please let Amy or the office know as soon as possible if you plan on attending the State Fair and what project you will be taking. - 5.
 4-H members will receive one 4-H APF premium, if funds are available.
 Non-state projects (such as Hobby-General, Do Your Own Thing, Do Your Own Food Thing, Candy making, and Reading) are not allowed, by law, to receive a premium.
 No state money will be paid on those projects, though local money may be available.
 (See rule #6) - 6.
 If the 4-H member exhibits in a non-4-H APF eligible project (County projects) then the Extension Support Committee will pay a premium directly to the 4-H member up to the 3-project limit. - 7.
 A rating system has been developed for each project based on the degree of difficulty for that project.
 Premiums for a beginning project have a value of \$X amount, whereas advanced projects may have a value of \$3X (3 times the value of the beginning project).
 The rating system for each project is listed on page 68. - 8.
 "The Department of Agriculture shall use its best efforts to secure sufficient appropriations to fund premiums.
 In any year for which the General Assembly of the State of Illinois fails to make an appropriation sufficient to pay such premiums, premium amounts may not be accurately reflected in this Premium Book."